modir/laminas-book/docs/doctrine.md

 Table 12.1.
 Often Used Database Driver Classes

+!!! important
-> Because the *autoload/local.php* file contains environment-specific parameters,
-> you only store its "distribution template", *local.php.dist* file, in version control.
+    Because the *autoload/local.php* file contains environment-specific parameters, you only store its "distribution template", *local.php.dist* file, in version control.
-> Each developer in your team then renames the *local.php.dist* file to *local.php* and
-> enters his own password instead of the placeholder.
-The *local.php* file should not be version
-> controlled, because you usually do not want other people on your team (or other people having
-> access to your code repository) seeing the actual password.
+    Each developer in your team then renames the *local.php.dist* file to *local.php* and enters his own password instead of the placeholder.
+The *local.php* file should not be version controlled, because you usually do not want other people on your team (or other people having access to your code repository) seeing the actual password.

 !!! note "What happens if I need several database connections?"
     You can easily add more database connections by adding other keys below the `orm_default` key.